simeononsecurity/simeononsecurity.ch/content/articles/next-gen-firewalls_-features-you-can't-ignore-for-your-business/index.en.md

 ### Cloud-based Firewall Management

 Cloud-based firewall management is a crucial aspect of next-gen firewalls, providing organizations with the ability to centrally manage and monitor their firewall infrastructure in the cloud.
 This approach offers several advantages, including **flexibility** in terms of deployment and scalability, as well as **reduced maintenance** and **operational costs**.
 With cloud-based firewall management, businesses can easily **provision** and **configure** firewalls across multiple locations, ensuring consistent security policies and configurations.
-Additionally, the cloud-based approach enables **real-time visibility** into network traffic and security events, allowing for **faster threat detection** and **response**.
+Also, the cloud-based approach enables **real-time visibility** into network traffic and security events, allowing for **faster threat detection** and **response**.

 ### Secure Cloud Connectivity